mongodb-model/model/README.md

 BUCKET_NAME='myGridFSBucket'

 ```

-#### 3. Make sure you have mongodb server running if you are using mongodb server locally.
+#### 2. Make sure you have mongodb server running if you are using mongodb server locally.

+<ins> NOTE: The .env file is not required.
+It is completely optional.
+It only helps instantiate the MongoDB Model by passing the object with only one key: the collection name as shown in the rest of this documentation. </ins>

  <br />

 ### **Start using it**